-I attribute my decision to become a dentist to my profound desire to serve my community, especially the underserved, the poor, and the less fortunate among us.
+I attribute my decision to become a dentist to my profound desire to serve my community, especially the underserved, the poor, and the less fortunate.
 Raised by a loving family dedicated to scientific advancement and community service, I am compassionate and have always excelled at science, especially biology.
-Since adolescence or even before, I have been dedicated to the goal of becoming a healthcare professional.
+Since adolescence or even before, I have been dedicated to becoming a healthcare professional.
 By the time I was in high school, I felt called to a career in dentistry.

 Since childhood, I have been an artist mainly, primarily an avid painter of the human face, whose proportions have long been etched in my mind.
 This helped me develop a special appreciation for the sheer beauty of the smile and helped me significantly expand my manual skill and ability to work in small spaces devoted to intricate detail; this reinforced my conviction that dentistry was my life vocation, my professional destiny.

 In dental school, I acquired a comprehensive understanding of the basics of the clinical sciences.
 I enjoyed clinical work, particularly the precision and clinical experience necessary for dentistry excellence.
 I participated in screening camps for the underserved and participated in oral health education programs.